 When lightly alloyed with copper or silver, soft gold hardens to withstand wear and handling better than “pure” gold.
 You prefer to buy pure or alloyed gold, but for thousands of years gold coins have contained an alloy that makes them harder.
 There are two major categories of physical gold in which to invest, which are ingots or coins.
 Both gold bars and gold coins have their pros and cons, but the important thing is that you choose one form or the other, or both if you want to diversify your portfolio as much as possible.

+Gold IRA home storage is also an option for those looking to store their gold investments in a secure location.
 So, you've considered the many reasons why you should buy gold and you've made the decision to buy.
 It has also determined what percentage of precious metals you should own.
 Now the question is what type of gold to buy?
 First of all, you'll most likely want to consider whether to buy gold bars or gold coins.
 The main reason to buy gold bars is because they are cheaper than gold coins.

 Gold coins require more “work” to produce them.
 They have the additional work of designing both the front and back (or the front and back) of the coin.
 But the process of minting and machining a coin is also much more complicated than that of an ingot.
 But if your main concern is simply getting the most gold for your money, then gold bars are probably the best option.